FreeCodeCampBusan/javascript_videos/README.md

 9. **Boo Who** -- Boolean primitives and the `typeof` keyword.
 YouTube: https://youtu.be/QCFSd-JpZgg

+10. **Sorted Union** -- Arguments object.
+Functions as first-class objects in JavaScript.
+Using `reduce`, `concat`, and `filter` all in one!
+YouTube: https://youtu.be/73IeA87eXUk

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!